Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

   }
 ```

-Send a request to the backend to add an item to the cart when `Buy now` is clicked.
+Send a request to the backend to add an item to the cart when the `Buy now` button is clicked.

 ```typescript
   const handleBuyClick = async (e: any, product: Product) => {